JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 We need to read `remainingLife` continually as the script runs, but what about `remainingLifeAddress`?
 That depends on how often the pointer changes.
 Some pointers are determined on game startup, and then never change unless the game is restarted.
 It might make sense to compute `remainingLifeAddress` only once in that case.
 If the pointer changes mid-game, you'll have to consider whether to accept the inconvenience of re-executing the script on a pointer change, or accept the tiny performance hit of doing an extra memory read operation per frame.
 Most likely, though, this one memory read is not going to hurt performance much.

-What could hurt performance, however, is reading this same pointer 20 times per frame to compute 20 different memory addresses.
-To help avoid this, the Lua framework recognizes a function called `updateAddresses()` where you can put common pointer calculations.
+However, often, a single pointer will point to a memory block that has a lot of interesting memory values.
+They are probably related memory values, and maybe you'll even be interested in displaying 20 of them in the same layout.
+Could reading the pointer 20 times per frame hurt performance significantly?
+Maybe, maybe not; it's hard to say what your computer will decide to do regarding memory caching.
+But to help mitigate this concern, the Lua framework recognizes a function called `updateAddresses()` where you can put common pointer calculations.
 If this function is defined, it's run once per frame.

 ```lua
 function MyGame:updateAddresses()